Zac-HD/tic-tac-tournament/README.md

 ### Optional extension

-If you agent never loses (congratulations!), our optional extension this week is about code style.
+If your agent never loses (congratulations!), our optional extension this week is about code style.

 Try installing the [Black](https://black.readthedocs.io/) formatter